NethermindEth/starknet.go/examples/deploy/README.md

 # Deploy example

 This directory provides a full example on how to use the gateway API to :

 - Deploy an OpenZeppelin account
 - Deploy an ERC20 contract
 - Mint the ERC20 contract
 - Transfer tokens from the deployed account to a third-party account

 ## Run the program

 In a terminal in this directory, enter : `go run main.go`

-You can choose to run the program with an instance of the devnet (local Starknet instance) or with the testnet by setting the `env` variable to `dev` for devnet or `testnet` for testnet
+You can choose to run the program with an instance of the devnet (local Starknet instance) or with the testnet by setting the `env` variable to `dev` for devnet or `testnet` for testnet.

+Note: The private key of the deployed account will be saved in hex format in the `private_key.txt` file.
+This allows you, in case of failure, to not rerun the program entirely.

 ## Contracts